4ian/GDevelop/newIDE/app/package.json.README.md

 GDevelop relies a some dependencies that can have special requirements:

+* **TypeScript** here is only used to check the types in the `scripts/` files.
+The IDE uses Flow for static typing.
+TypeScript is used in the game engine too (see GDJS and Extensions folders).

 * **Storybook** is depending on webpack and babel.
   * It's important to have the same webpack version as the one provided by create-react-app, hence why `webpack` is specified in the `devDependencies`.
   * `@babel/core`, `babel-core` are also specified to avoid incompatibilities after upgrading to Storybook 4.